brigadecore/brigade/2.0-PROPOSAL/README.md

        are to minimize Kubernetes' use as anything other than a substrate for workload execution and to isolate Brigade's touchpoints with Kubernetes to specific components.
-    1. Some degree of freedom to "drop down" to Kubernetes may be retained to enable implementation of advanced / fringe use cases, but the need to utilize this should be _exceptional._
+   1. "Dropping down" to Kubernetes should be required only when implementing advanced use cases that call for modifications to a project's underlying Kubernetes namespace or service accounts.

 1. The UX must be both simplified and improved while striving to remain recognizable and comfortable for experienced Brigade users.